Home » Articles » Lifestyle » Have you found an injured animal?

 Injured animal collection options

-If the animal is dead, and has a pouch, check it, however never remove an infant from its mother’s pouch.
+If the animal is dead and has a pouch, check it; however, never remove an infant from its mother’s pouch.
 Wrap both in a blanket and keep warm until help arrives.
 A dead flying fox may have a baby hidden in the fold of its mother’s wing.
-(See information below about the dangers in handling flying foxes)
+(See information below about the dangers of handling flying foxes.)

 Vet assessment

 Most vets won’t charge to see injured wildlife, so take the animal to the nearest vet.
-It’s critical that any injured animal gets vet treatment ASAP.
+Any injured animal must get vet treatment ASAP.
 Once assessed, the vet will make arrangements with a carer to come and collect the animal.
 Rehabilitation will happen with a local carer at home.

 Things NOT to do